 “We must delight in each other, make others’ conditions our own, rejoice together, mourn together, labor and suffer together, always having before our eyes our community as members of the same body.”

 Psychologist and author Scott Peck writes on community in his book The Different Drum: Community Making and Peace.
 Peck’s writings are psychological and spiritual – perhaps not the best model for secular community building.

-The year the Foundation was in formation, John W. Gardner was writing his book entitled On Leadership (1990).
-The discovery of a pamphlet entitled Building Community adapted from a chapter of that book, provides the most comprehensive, logical, and eloquent view of building community, and has been adopted as the guidebook for the Foundation.
+The year the Foundation was forming, John W. Gardner wrote his book entitled On Leadership (1990).
+The discovery of a pamphlet entitled Building Community adapted from a chapter of that book, provides the most comprehensive view of building community.
+It was adopted as the guidebook for the Foundation.

 John W. Gardner has been called “one of America’s greatest 20th century visionaries.”
 His life is the subject of a PBS documentary entitled Uncommon American.
 Dr. Gardner was president of the Carnegie Corporation and the Carnegie Foundation for the Advancement of Teaching, was the U.S. Secretary and the founding Chairman of Common Cause.
 He died at age 89 in 2002.

 He ended his professional career as a Haas Professor of Public Service at Stanford University, providing the Foundation the opportunity to involve him in the Foundation.
 He was the speaker at our 1997 brunch and was a valued advisor during his time at Stanford.
 He wrote the Foundation this note after his brunch talk, “I enjoyed my time with your folks.
 They are a bright and interesting group.
 I’d be proud to be named an honorary founder.”
 Dr. Gardner is the Foundation’s one and only Honorary Founder, an appropriate distinction for the man whose writings inspire the Foundation today.